 I have always had my wax pots and lights on timers, but I was sloppy at the timing.
 I had it set from 6 am to 9 pm.
 I looked closer at my schedule and changed the settings from 8 a.m. to 5 pm.

 I primarily use hard wax, so reusable sticks are challenging to work with and clean properly.
 I have tried some silicone ones, but they just don’t work that well and are difficult to clean.

 I use spatulas when I’m using soft waxes.
 These can be cleaned and disinfected easily.
 You just have to make a bit of investment at first.

 This is one of the most challenging obstacles.
 I have used the same wax line for years.
 I have tried dozens of hard waxes and soft waxes throughout the years but have not found anything comparable.
-After testing waxes, I have discovered the better quality the wax, the less I use on each service.
+After testing waxes, I have discovered the better quality of the wax, the less I use on each service.
 It comes at a bit of a higher price.

 I’ve watched dozens of videos and learned how to change my technique to reduce the amount of wax, strips and sticks that I need.

-I could switch to sugaring or a more eco-friendly wax but it would require a massive change to my business.
+I could switch to sugaring or a more eco-friendly wax, but it would require a massive change to my business.
 (If you are a sugaring technician, please don’t ask me to switch.
 I’m not going to debate this.)

-I switched some of my pre and post-service cleansers, wipes etc. to an eco-friendly site that offers bulk packaging and refilling.
+I switched some of my pre and post-service cleansers, wipes, etc., to an eco-friendly site that offers bulk packaging and refilling.

-I am currently looking at a program called Green spas which recycles all kinds of spa waste, including wax waste.
+I am currently looking at a program called Green Spas which recycles all kinds of spa waste, including wax waste.

 •Retail product switch